Accueil » Tips » Phycocyanin, the blue-green pigment of spirulina

 Spirulina, the most nutritious food after breast milk

-At 3.5 billion years old, spirulina (Arthrospira platensis) is today one of the most popular superfoods in the world.
-It is not an alga but more precisely a cyanobacterium, which means a colony of bacteria that form filaments together.
-Thus, spirulina differs from chlorella (Chlorella vulgaris), which is a microalga.
+3.5 billion years old, the spirulina (Arthrospira platensis) is today one of the most sought-after superfoods in the world.
+It is not an alga but more precisely a cyanobacterium, that is, a colony of bacteria that together form filaments.
+Spirulina therefore differs from the chlorella (Chlorella vulgaris) which, in contrast, is a microalga.

-Spirulina is now found in lakes in many countries, both in Africa, South America, and Asia.
-It thrives in fresh and alkaline waters as long as it finds conditions favorable for its growth.
-To meet the growing world demand without harming natural resources, spirulina is now cultivated in artificial ponds.
+Spirulina is now present in the lakes of many countries, both in Africa and in South America and in Asia.
+It grows in fresh and alkaline waters, provided it finds favorable conditions for growth.
+To meet the growing global demand without harming natural resources, spirulina is now cultivated in artificial ponds.

 Spirulina lake in India

 Numerous scientific studies have contributed to its popularity.
-Researchers have particularly highlighted its incredible composition.
-Its richness is such that spirulina is considered one of the richest nutrient foods.
+Researchers have highlighted its incredible composition.
+Its richness is such that spirulina is considered one of the most nutrient-rich foods.

-Proteins, amino acids (including the 8 essential ones), vitamins, minerals and trace elements, omega-6, antioxidants… are all compounds found in the cyanobacterium.
-All of them have beneficial effects on the body and grant spirulina numerous properties.
+Proteins, amino acids (including the eight essential ones), vitamins, minerals and trace elements, omega-6s, antioxidants… are among the compounds found in the cyanobacterium.
+They all have beneficial effects on the body and confer many properties to spirulina.

-In the course of their studies, researchers also discovered one of the active components responsible for its benefits: phycocyanin.
+During their studies, researchers also discovered one of the active compounds responsible for its benefits : phycocyanin

-Spirulina contains antioxidant pigments like chlorophyll, carotenoids, and phycocyanin.
+Spirulina contains antioxidant pigments such as chlorophyll, carotenoids and phycocyanin.
 The latter is responsible for its characteristic blue-green color.
-This explains its name, derived from the Greek “phyco” (meaning “alga”) and “cyan” (meaning “blue”).
-Few foods contain phycocyanin besides spirulina.
-This includes klamath, a microalga from the United States, and moringa.
+This explains its name, derived from the Greek “phyco” (meaning “algae”) and “cyan” (meaning “blue”).
+Few foods contain phycocyanin other than spirulina.
+These include the klamath, a micro‑alga from the United States, and the moringa.

-A phycocyanin latte, the blue-green pigment in spirulina
+A phycocyanin latte, the blue-green pigment of spirulina

-Phycocyanin itself is composed of proteins and pigments called phycobiliproteins and phycocyanobilins.
-They give it its color and participate in the photosynthesis necessary for cyanobacteria to feed.
-Thus, phycocyanin captures light energy, which, through a series of reactions, transforms into organic matter.
+Phycocyanin itself is made up of proteins and pigments called phycobiliproteins and phycocyanobilins.
+They give it its color and contribute to the photosynthesis necessary for cyanobacteria to feed.
+Thus, phycocyanin captures light energy which, through a series of reactions, is converted into organic matter.

-But this pigment not only plays a role in photosynthesis: it also gives spirulina a large part of its benefits.
-Once phycocyanin is isolated, researchers were able to demonstrate some of its properties.
-In addition to being a powerful antioxidant, it affects many bodily functions.
+But this pigment does not only play a role in photosynthesis: it also gives spirulina much of its benefits.
+Once phycocyanin was isolated, researchers were able to demonstrate some of its properties.
+In addition to being a powerful antioxidant, it affects many functions of the body.

 The benefits of phycocyanin

-Phycocyanin is primarily an antioxidant pigment that helps protect the body from free radicals and their damage: cell and tissue destruction, accelerated aging or even increased risk of diseases (cardiopathies, neurodegenerative diseases, cancers…).
+Phycocyanin is above all an antioxidant pigment that helps protect the body from free radicals and their damage: destruction of cells and tissues, accelerated aging, or an increased risk of diseases (cardiovascular diseases, neurodegenerative diseases, cancers…).

-Phycocyanin has a much more significant anti-radical action than vitamin C or vitamin E. This study notably shows the action of phycocyanin on 3 different radical species: superoxide anion (O2), hydroxyl radical (HO), and alkoxyl radical (RO).
+Phycocyanin exerts a much stronger free radical-scavenging activity than vitamin C or vitamin E. This study notably shows the action of phycocyanin on 3 different radical species: the superoxide anion (O2), the hydroxyl radical (HO) and the alkoxyl radical (RO).

 Reduces inflammation

-Phycocyanin also has beneficial effects on inflammation due to its anti-inflammatory properties.
-As shown by this study, it particularly blocks the action of cyclooxygenases (COX-2), enzymes responsible for inflammatory states and pain, and prostaglandin EP4, which plays a significant role in inflammation.
+Phycocyanin also has beneficial effects on inflammation thanks to its anti-inflammatory properties.
+As shown by this study, it notably blocks the action of cyclooxygenases (COX-2), enzymes responsible for inflammatory conditions and pain, and prostaglandin EP4 which plays an important role in inflammation.

-Also read These natural and tasty anti-inflammatory foods
+Also read the These natural and tasty anti-inflammatory foods

-Phycocyanin is thus highly recommended to relieve inflammation and rheumatism.
+Phycocyanin is therefore ideal for relieving inflammation and rheumatism.

-Phycocyanin also plays an important role in fighting type 2 diabetes.
-Some studies, like this one, have shown that it lowers blood sugar levels, reduces fasting glucose, increases insulin sensitivity, and improves insulin resistance.
+Phycocyanin also plays an important role in the fight against type 2 diabetes.
+Some studies, such as this one, have shown that it lowers blood sugar levels, reduces fasting blood glucose, increases insulin sensitivity and reduces insulin resistance.

-Additionally, phycocyanin improves the level of glucokinase in the liver and pancreas, an enzyme involved in glucose processing and blood sugar regulation.
+Moreover, phycocyanin increases the level of glucokinase in the liver and pancreas, an enzyme involved in glucose metabolism and the regulation of blood sugar.

 Relieves allergies

 Thanks to its immunomodulatory effect, phycocyanin regulates excessive immune reactions in cases of allergy.
-It increases the production of IgA antibodies (immunoglobulins A) while reducing the level of IgG1 and IgE antibodies, which are produced in excess during allergic reactions.
-This is demonstrated in this study.
+To do this, it increases the production of IgA antibodies (immunoglobulin A) while reducing the levels of IgG1 and IgE antibodies, which are produced in excess during allergic reactions.
+This is what researchers were able to demonstrate in this study.

-Also read the A natural antihistamine to relieve allergies?
+Also read: A natural antihistamine to relieve allergies?
 Here are 10

-Spirulina phycocyanin also has a beneficial effect on gut microbiota.
-As shown in this study, it increases the number of bacteria and probiotics that produce SCFA (short-chain fatty acids), which are essential for intestinal health.
+Spirulina phycocyanin also has a beneficial effect on the gut microbiota.
+As shown by this study, it increases the number of bacteria and of probiotics that produce SCFAs (short-chain fatty acids), short-chain fatty acids necessary for intestinal health.

 Prevents neurodegenerative diseases

-Phycocyanin is also an interesting ally in preventing neurodegenerative diseases due to its neuroprotective effects.
-In addition to protecting the brain, it stimulates neuron activity, contributes to their growth and survival.
+Phycocyanin is also an interesting ally for preventing neurodegenerative diseases thanks to its neuroprotective effects.
+In addition to protecting the brain, it stimulates neuronal activity and supports their growth and survival.

-This study also shows that phycocyanin helps reduce brain inflammation involved in neurodegenerative diseases such as Alzheimer’s.
+This study also shows that phycocyanin helps reduce brain inflammation involved in neurodegenerative diseases such as Alzheimer’s disease.

 Protects the liver

-As shown in this study, spirulina phycocyanin is hepatoprotective: it protects the liver and its enzymes from the toxicity of chemicals, heavy metals or chemotherapy treatments.
+As shown by this study, spirulina phycocyanin is hepatoprotective : it protects the liver and its enzymes from the toxicity of chemicals, heavy metals, or even chemotherapy treatments.

 Potentially anti-cancer

 Finally, phycocyanin is recognized for its potential anti-cancer effects.
-During this study, it blocked the growth of cancer cells by inducing apoptosis (programmed cell death) and autophagy (a process that enables cell regeneration).
+In this study, it blocked the growth of cancer cells by inducing apoptosis (programmed cell death) and autophagy (a process that allows cell regeneration).

-This study also shows that it interacts with various genes, proteins, and enzymes to kill cells resistant to chemotherapy treatment.
+This study also shows that it interacts with various genes, proteins, and enzymes to kill cells resistant to chemotherapy.

 phycocyanine danger